CloudLabs-AI/MS-900-Lab-Content/Module 3 : M365 Business Management Capabilities.md

 ### Task 1 : Create Office 365 Groups

+1. Open a new browser window and login to the admin center at https://admin.microsoft.com.

+1. When prompted, use the credentials provided in the **Environment Details** page to login to the admin center.

 1. From the navigation menu click on **Groups** icon and click on **Active groups**, now select **Add a group** icon.

    ![](Images/img53.png)